lelutin/puppet-spamassassin/README.markdown

 ## Limitations

-This module has been built on and tested against Puppet 4.10 and higher.
+This module is tested against Puppet 6.0 and higher.

 The module has been tested on:

-* CentOS 6
+* CentOS 6, 7 and 8
-* Debian 8, 9 and 10
+* Debian 10 and 11
+* Ubuntu 20.04

 ## Development